-Students seeking an internship must file an application form (vu username and password required) and complete the internship agreement alon with submitting a resume, job description, and essay detailing the reasons for interning.
-The application procedure is completed online through the Internship website.
+Students seeking an internship must file an application form and complete the internship agreement, and submit a résumé, job description, and essay detailing the reasons for interning.
+The application procedure is completed online through the Internship Web site.

-Students must secure academic credit approval before the internship commences.
+Students must secure academic credit approval before the internship begins.
 Students must schedule a meeting with the Director of the Internship Program.
 Academic credit is not awarded retroactively for an internship.
 A maximum of 15 total credits may be earned through the Internship Program.

 Monetary compensation for an internship does not affect eligibility to receive academic credit.
 A student may receive both monetary compensation and academic credit for an internship.